polytopes-design/polytopes-design.github.io/Polytopes/observations.md

-% Ginan documentation.
-% Geoscience Australia 2022
-% Content specific to this document on GNSS observation modelling.

-### Observation Modelling
+# Observation Modelling

 The Ginan toolkit is based on the concept of Precise Point Positioning (PPP).
 PPP is a high accuracy positioning method that seeks to correct errors in GNSS positioning and thus improve accuracy.
 Unlike differential GNSS techniques, which seek to measure GNSS errors using a nearby reference station, PPP is based in the robust modelling and estimation of systematic errors in the GNSS signals.
-In PPP, the GNSS measurements are modelled as normally distributed random variables with mean:\\
+In PPP, the GNSS measurements are modelled as normally distributed random variables with mean:

 $$
-\begin{alignat}{2}
-\label{eq:code_UC_mea}
 E(P_{r,f}^s)
 &= \rho_{r}^s
 + c(dt_{r}^q - dt^s)